Menu Close

 Heading into town but first a beer...

-The old city centre, the most famous part of the city, has been a UNESCO World Heritage Site since 1997.
+The Old Town, which is the most famous part of the city, has been a UNESCO World Heritage Site since 1997.
 Tallinn is one of the best preserved medieval cities in the world.
-Here are some tips for things to see and do in Tallinn.
+Here are some tips on things to see and do in Tallinn.

 Tallinn